Mary-Gichana/Cat-App/README.md

    json-server --watch db.json
 5. Open index.html in your browser to view the app or use live server.

+## Contibuting

+If you have any suggestions or any issues, feel free to reaching out by submitting pull request.

+1. Fork the project
+2. Create a barnch
+3. Commit your changes
+4. Push to the branch
+5. Open a pull request

 ## Contact

 Feel free to reach out if you have any questions or feedback!

 Email: marygichana95@gmail.com

+## License

+This project is under MIT License